isomerpages/sciencecentre-emag/_stories/Space/Prof Brian Cox Shows Us The Solar System.md

 of the solar system.</p>
 <p><strong>VD: To understand these laws of thermodynamics underlying these spectacular events happening on other planets, you travelled to some extreme locations here on Earth, from caves to deserts, and as you mentioned, Alaska.
 Could you share a memorable experience you had on location?</strong>
 </p>
-<p>PROF. BRIAN COX: Well, Alaska was very interesting and beautiful.<strong> </strong>It's
+<p><strong>PROF BRIAN COX:</strong> Well, Alaska was very interesting and
-spectacular.
+beautiful.<strong> </strong>It's spectacular.
 But we filmed there in February, in the winter.</p>
 <p>They said to me, it's okay, because it's going to be zero degrees.
 Okay,
 right.
-But they meant zero degrees Fahrenheit, because it's America, which is minus 20 or minus 30, whatever it was [in] Celsius.
+But they meant 0 degrees Fahrenheit, because it's America, which is minus 20 or minus 30, whatever it was [in] Celsius.
 So it was challenging to film in Alaska.&nbsp;</p>
 <p>Also the only way you can get to Denali is to fly.<strong> </strong>We